 Roads are more quickly constructed and better utilised.
 Fewer traffic jams ensure that people can move quickly and comfortably.

-The Ministry of Infrastructure and the Environment (Infrastructuur en Milieu, I&M) wants the Netherlands to have a good infrastructure of roads that provide optimal mobility to people and businesses.
+The Ministry of Infrastructure and Water Management (Infrastructuur en Waterstaat, I&W) wants the Netherlands to have a good infrastructure of roads that provide optimal mobility to people and businesses.
 The ministry will tackle the traffic jams and improve mobility.

 Travellers themselves have an important role to play.
 They should feel invited to make conscious choices; to avoid peak hours and choose between the car and public transport.
 The business community is working on this by introducing flexible working hours.